Launched in 2014, the ‘Make In India’ initiative has played an important role in India’s revolutionary growth.

 - In 2024, women’s workforce participation was 41% in hospitals & diagnostic labs, 34% in IT, and 26% in banking.
 (India Today)

-- Under the ‘Make in India’ initiative, larger companies with 20,000+ employees have 25% women employees, while smaller firms with fewer than 500 employees have only 15%.
+- Under the ‘Make in India’ initiative, larger companies with 20,000+ employees have 25% women employees, while smaller firms with fewer than 500 employees have 15%.
 (India Today)

 Other Significant Make In India Statistics